NarroApp/docs/source/includes/_account.md

-pro | boolean | Indicates whether the account is Pro-level vanity | string | Unique ID used for the account's public podcast URL voices | array | Chosen voices to be used for readings under this account
+pro | boolean | Indicates whether the account is Pro-level vanity | string | Unique ID used for the account's public podcast URL voices | array | Chosen voices to be used for readings under this account rate | number | Chosen rate for readings under this account